precice/openfoam-adapter/docs/README.md

 The adapter is [easily extensible](https://precice.org/adapter-openfoam-extend.html).

+{% disclaimer %}
+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks.
+{% enddisclaimer %}

 ### Related literature

 [^1]: Chourdakis, G., Schneider, D., & Uekermann, B. (2023).
 OpenFOAM-preCICE: Coupling OpenFOAM with External Solvers for Multi-Physics Simulations.
 OpenFOAM® Journal, 3, 1–25.<br/>